paulsengroup/modle/README.md

 Here we assume MoDLE was correctly installed and is available in your PATH (i.e. running `whereis modle` prints something like `modle: /usr/local/bin/modle`).

+If you are using Docker or Singularity/Apptainer, please make sure input files can be reached from within the container (see troubleshooting steps from [Using MoDLE with Docker or Singularity/Apptainer](https://github.com/paulsengroup/modle/tree/update-readme#docker-or-singularityapptainer).

-Folder `examples/data/` contains the input files mentioned in this section.
+Folder `examples/data/` from this repository contains the input files used throughout this section.

 <details>
 <summary> Data provenance </summary>